Brooks's wolf gecko

-Brooks's wolf gecko (Gekko brooksii) is a species of lizard in the family Gekkonidae.
+Brooks's wolf gecko (Luperosaurus brooksii) is a species of lizard in the family Gekkonidae.
 The species is endemic to Sumatra.

 Etymology

 The specific name, brooksii, is in honor of British metallurgical chemist Cecil Joslin Brooks, who collected natural history specimens in Borneo and Sumatra.

 Habitat

-The preferred natural habitat of G. brooksii is forest.
+The preferred natural habitat of L. brooksii is forest.

 Behavior

-G. brooksii is arboreal, living in the forest canopy.
+L. brooksii is arboreal, living in the forest canopy.